VMware (NYSE:VMW) Posts Quarterly Earnings Results, Misses Estimates By $0.28 EPS

-VMware (NYSE:VMW – Get Rating) announced its earnings results on Thursday.
-The virtualization software provider reported $1.28 EPS for the quarter, missing the consensus estimate of $1.56 by ($0.28), MarketWatch Earnings reports.
-VMware had a net margin of 14.16% and a return on equity of 30.03%.
-The company had revenue of $3.09 billion during the quarter, compared to the consensus estimate of $3.19 billion.
-During the same quarter in the previous year, the company earned $1.24 earnings per share.
-The business’s revenue was up 3.1% on a year-over-year basis.
+VMware (NYSE:VMW – Get Rating) issued its earnings results on Thursday.
+The virtualization software provider reported $1.28 earnings per share for the quarter, missing the consensus estimate of $1.56 by ($0.28), MarketWatch Earnings reports.
+The firm had revenue of $3.09 billion during the quarter, compared to analysts’ expectations of $3.19 billion.
+VMware had a return on equity of 30.03% and a net margin of 14.16%.
+The company’s quarterly revenue was up 3.1% compared to the same quarter last year.
+During the same period last year, the business posted $1.24 earnings per share.

-Several brokerages recently commented on VMW.
-Cross Research reduced their target price on VMware from $165.00 to $140.00 and set a “buy” rating on the stock in a report on Friday, February 25th.
-Royal Bank of Canada reduced their target price on VMware from $153.00 to $140.00 in a report on Monday.
-The Goldman Sachs Group reduced their target price on VMware from $136.00 to $119.00 and set a “neutral” rating on the stock in a report on Friday, February 25th.
-Oppenheimer reduced their target price on VMware from $148.00 to $135.00 and set an “outperform” rating on the stock in a report on Friday, February 25th.
-Finally, JPMorgan Chase & Co. cut their price target on VMware from $160.00 to $115.00 and set an “overweight” rating on the stock in a report on Friday, February 25th.
-Ten research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $139.05.
+Several research analysts recently weighed in on the company.
+BMO Capital Markets cut their target price on VMware from $135.00 to $130.00 and set a “market perform” rating on the stock in a research report on Friday, February 25th.
+Stifel Nicolaus cut their price objective on VMware from $160.00 to $135.00 and set a “buy” rating on the stock in a research report on Friday, February 25th.
+UBS Group cut their price objective on VMware from $125.00 to $119.00 and set a “neutral” rating on the stock in a research report on Friday, February 25th.
+The Goldman Sachs Group cut their price objective on VMware from $136.00 to $119.00 and set a “neutral” rating on the stock in a research report on Friday, February 25th.
+Finally, FBN Securities cut their price objective on VMware from $180.00 to $160.00 and set an “outperform” rating on the stock in a research report on Friday, February 25th.
+Ten equities research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat, VMware currently has an average rating of “Buy” and a consensus price target of $139.05.

-Hedge funds have recently bought and sold shares of the company.
-Zions Bancorporation N.A. grew its stake in shares of VMware by 140.2% during the 1st quarter.
-Zions Bancorporation N.A. now owns 233 shares of the virtualization software provider’s stock worth $27,000 after acquiring an additional 136 shares during the period.
-Covestor Ltd boosted its stake in VMware by 31.0% in the 1st quarter.
-Covestor Ltd now owns 651 shares of the virtualization software provider’s stock worth $74,000 after purchasing an additional 154 shares during the period.
-Tobam boosted its stake in VMware by 111.3% in the 4th quarter.
-Tobam now owns 674 shares of the virtualization software provider’s stock worth $78,000 after purchasing an additional 355 shares during the period.
-Brown Brothers Harriman & Co. boosted its stake in VMware by 3,733.3% in the 1st quarter.
-Brown Brothers Harriman & Co. now owns 1,150 shares of the virtualization software provider’s stock worth $131,000 after purchasing an additional 1,120 shares during the period.
-Finally, Synovus Financial Corp bought a new position in VMware in the 4th quarter worth about $202,000.
-Institutional investors own 47.04% of the company’s stock.
+A number of large investors have recently made changes to their positions in VMW.
+Morgan Stanley increased its holdings in shares of VMware by 38.4% in the second quarter.
+Morgan Stanley now owns 482,318 shares of the virtualization software provider’s stock valued at $77,157,000 after buying an additional 133,792 shares in the last quarter.
+MML Investors Services LLC increased its holdings in shares of VMware by 38.1% in the fourth quarter.
+MML Investors Services LLC now owns 4,059 shares of the virtualization software provider’s stock valued at $470,000 after buying an additional 1,120 shares in the last quarter.
+Synovus Financial Corp bought a new position in shares of VMware in the fourth quarter valued at $202,000.
+Silvercrest Asset Management Group LLC bought a new position in shares of VMware in the fourth quarter valued at $297,000.
+Finally, Sei Investments Co. increased its holdings in shares of VMware by 198.9% in the fourth quarter.
+Sei Investments Co. now owns 141,277 shares of the virtualization software provider’s stock valued at $16,290,000 after buying an additional 94,012 shares in the last quarter.
+47.04% of the stock is currently owned by hedge funds and other institutional investors.

 VMware, Inc provides software solutions in the areas of modern applications, cloud management and infrastructure, networking, security, and digital workspaces in the United States and internationally.
 It offers VMware multi-cloud solutions, including VMware vSphere, a data center infrastructure that provides the fundamental compute layer; vSAN and VxRail, which offers holistic data storage and protection options to applications running on vSphere; and vRealize Cloud Management solutions that manages hybrid and multi-cloud environments running in virtual machines and containers, as well as VMware Cloud Foundation, a cloud platform that combines its vSphere, vSAN, and NSX with vRealize Cloud Management into an integrated stack and delivers enterprise-ready cloud infrastructure for private and public clouds.